cognitiveprince/paradox_docs/getting started.md

     Step 3.
 Take the predict block and connect it with result block.

     Step 4.
-The result will be displayed in the result block.
+The predicted result will be displayed in the result block.
 1. Regression Model

     Step 1.
 Take the choose data, read csv block.